August is a transitional month in the Smokies.

 Weather in the Smoky Mountains in August

-August is all about warm days and cool nights.
+August is all about warm days with heat and humidity and the occasional rainfall.

 What should you wear in the Smoky Mountains in August?

-We recommend packing tanks, tees, shorts and comfortable shoes.
-You may also want to bring at least one light sweater if you plan on spending time in the upper elevations.
+We recommend that visitors pack tanks, tees, shorts and comfortable shoes for their August trip.
+You may also want to bring at least one light jacket if you plan on spending time in the upper elevations.

 How busy is Gatlinburg in August?
 A look at crowd sizes